mike-ward/mike-ward.github.io/_posts/2008-01-30-recommendations-to-improve-software-builds.md

 Previously, a developer would check in code and have to wait up to 24 hours know if his changes successfully built.
 I can’t count the number of times a build broke because someone checked their source and forgot about the header file.
 Worse still, the developer has left for vacation and won’t be available for 2 weeks.
 Ouch!

 There are now tools available that can monitor for changes and conduct builds automatically.
 The results are then emailed or made available via a local web site.
 These tools are commonly referred to as “Continuous Integration Servers”.
 There are a number of CI Servers on the market for various platforms.
-We went with CruiseControl.NET which is an open source project developed by ThoughtWorks.
+We went with **CruiseControl.NET** which is an open source project developed by ThoughtWorks.
 Other products may be better suited for your needs.

 Setting up a CI Server is not complicated in most cases provided you have a fast build (remember step 1?).
-In the case of CruiseControl.NET, you run an installation program, configure a few XML files and send out an email letting your developers know where CI Dashboard can be found.
+In the case of **CruiseControl.NET**, you run an installation program, configure a few XML files and send out an email letting your developers know where CI Dashboard can be found.

 The CI Dashboard is a summary view of all the projects being managed by the CI Server.
 It’s a snapshot of the health of all your builds with links detailed status reports of those builds.
 Here's a [live example](http://ccnetlive.thoughtworks.com/ccnet/ViewFarmReport.aspx).

 Furthermore, should the build break, a list of files updated or added and who added them for the build is available.
 We jokingly call this the “Blame List” where I work but you can see how valuable this kind of feedback might be.

 CI Servers can send emails to those who individuals who modified code for the particular broken.
 However, if you’re like most developers l know, you’ll ignore these automated messages.
-Instead, we chose to use a desktop notification program that came with CruiseControl.Net called CCTray.
+Instead, we chose to use a desktop notification program that came with **CruiseControl.Net** called **CCTray**.
 It sits in the tray and is colored green when all builds are good and red when one or more fails.

 The tray icon has been a great tool and the developers seem to enjoy it.
 Whenever the icon goes red there is friendly banter back and forth about who broke what and when it might get fixed.
 Morale has improved considerably.